Document management system best practices

 Have you ever sat through an audit of your business, internally or externally?
 Maintaining compliance with strict record retention rules like Rule 17a that your firm adheres to requires tracking all actions within your document management solution.

-This means tracking actions such as viewing documents, editing files, and deleting or purging documents. eFileCabinet provides audit trail details to help businesses comply with strict record retention policies and establish strong managerial oversight of employee work in the office.
+This means tracking actions such as viewing documents, editing files, and deleting or purging documents.
+Revver provides audit trail details to help businesses comply with strict record retention policies and establish strong managerial oversight of employee work in the office.

 Best Practice: The process of passing an audit with your compliance officer can be smooth and very simple.
-Maintaining the file structure for the investment side of your business that eFileCabinet provides creates a consistency in the file structures and will allow auditors to quickly locate files and documents necessary to perform their audits.
+Maintaining the file structure for the investment side of your business that Revver provides creates a consistency in the file structures and will allow auditors to quickly locate files and documents necessary to perform their audits.

 The audit trail tracks everything that happens within the software, from the time a user logs in to what the user did during their session.
 Filters can also be applied to search through the data found in the audit trail.
 The audit trail cannot be deleted or modified by its users.

-And once again, compliance auditors can quickly run searches within the audit trail module and quickly have a snap shot of what is going on within the software.
+And once again, compliance auditors can quickly run searches within the audit trail module and quickly have a snapshot of what is going on within the software.
 This functionality can help you demonstrate compliance to auditors and also permit you additional oversight over your employees’ work.

 9. Managing Unstructured Data (Email, My Documents, Word, and Excel)